angular/angular/aio/content/guide/router-tutorial-toh.md

 1. Import `SelectivePreloadingStrategyService` into `AppRoutingModule`.
 1. Replace the `PreloadAllModules` strategy in the call to `forRoot()` with this `SelectivePreloadingStrategyService`.
-1. Add the `SelectivePreloadingStrategyService` strategy to the `AppRoutingModule` providers array so you can inject it elsewhere in the app.

 Now edit the `AdminDashboardComponent` to display the log of preloaded routes.